cncf/tag-security/assessments/projects/coredns/self-assessment.md

 * Cloud Native Ecosystem Role: As a CNCF graduated project, CoreDNS plays a critical role in the cloud-native ecosystem, particularly in environments managed by Kubernetes.
 It seamlessly integrates with Kubernetes, providing DNS-based service discovery which is crucial for microservices architecture.
 * Impact of CoreDNS in Cloud Environments: In cloud environments, CoreDNS enhances service discovery and network configuration, thereby underpinning many cloud-based applications' functionality.
 Its lightweight, modular architecture makes it a preferred choice in containerized environments, thus amplifying its impact across the cloud-native ecosystem.

+**Compliance and Standards**
+* Adherence to Security Standards: CoreDNS adheres to industry-standard security practices and coding guidelines.
+This includes following the recommendations for secure coding in Go and regularly updating dependencies to mitigate vulnerabilities.
+* Third-Party Audits and Assessments: CoreDNS has undergone security audits by reputable third parties like Cure53 and Trail of Bits.
+These audits have significantly contributed to the project's security posture by identifying and addressing potential vulnerabilities.
+Conclusion
+* Ongoing Improvements: CoreDNS is committed to continuously improving its security practices.
+The team actively seeks feedback from the community and collaborates with security experts to stay ahead of emerging threats.
+*Feedback Mechanism: The CoreDNS team (security@coredns.io) welcomes feedback on its security practices and this self-assessment document.
+Community members are encouraged to contribute their insights via GitHub discussions or the project's mailing list.

 ## Security issue resolution
 The Product Security Team (PST) is responsible for organizing the entire response including internal communication and external disclosure.